Iranian external operations: 2025 attempt to attack the Israeli embassy in London

+2025−2026 Iran-linked bots shutdown

+During January 2026, as Iran imposed its longest internet shutdown to date, multiple pro-Scottish independence accounts on X (formerly Twitter) went silent.
+This came in response to nationwide protests as a means to cut off global internet access to suppress dissent and control information flows.
+This was very similar to the 2025 Internet blackout in Iran, where the matching accounts also went silent.
+Back in 2025, cybersecurity analysts and UK officials linked those accounts to Iran.

 British counter measures

 Since 2022, MI5 and the police have stopped at least 20 Iranian linked plots in the UK.
 Intelligence suggests that Iran funded domestic criminal groups to perform violence and espionage.
 MI5 chief Ken McCallum has vowed to give his “fullest attention to the risk of an increase in, or broadening of, Iranian state aggression in the UK” A 2025 report issued by UK counter terrorism police states that schoolchildren have been investigated and arrested over suspected involvement in espionage, arson, and other criminal acts.
 These teenagers were reportedly contacted online or through existing criminal networks.
 This Modus Operandi is known to be used by Iran.

-In August 2025 it was reported that Iran's IRGC have approached the Taliban in request to obtain a leaked list of MI6 assets and 25,000 Afghans who aided UK forces.
+In August 2025, it was reported that Iran's IRGC have approached the Taliban in request to obtain a leaked list of MI6 assets and 25,000 Afghans who aided UK forces.
 Later in August a new report showed that Iran is using a new strategy aimed to overwhelm UK security services.
 The method is to launch high volume and low-cost, deniable plots in order to exhaust MI5 and police resources rather than achieving real success.
 This is based on a belief that the UK won't increase its budget on security.
 Sources show that MI5 has already had to move staff away from counter terrorism, in order to deal with more threats from countries like Iran, Russia, and China, all while facing budget cuts and reduced funding for prevention programs.
 According to sources Iran views the UK as its main Western enemy and hopes that by creating a big enough security crisis, it can force Britain into negotiations.

-On 20 August, the United Kingdom announced its sanctions on Iran's oil magnate Hossein Shamkhani, as well as four companies operating in the shipping, petrochemical and financial sectors.
+On 20 August, 2025 the United Kingdom announced its sanctions on Iran's oil magnate Hossein Shamkhani, as well as four companies operating in the shipping, petrochemical and financial sectors.
 These sanctions were issued following the networks hostile activities and efforts to destabilize the UK and other countries, linking back to the Iranian government.
 According to the reports, Shamkhani was sanctioned by the US last month.